crramirez/windows-uwp.es-es/windows-apps-src/publish/payment-thresholds-methods-and-timeframes.md

 ---
 author: jnHs
-Description: "El tiempo estimado para transferir pagos, los umbrales de pago aplicables y los catálogos de soluciones de Microsoft desde los que puedes recibir pagos pueden variar según el país o la región y el tipo de cuenta de pago."
+Description: The estimated time to transfer payments, applicable payment thresholds, and Microsoft marketplaces from which you can receive payments can vary depending on your country/region and payout account type.
-title: "Umbrales, métodos y plazos de pago" ms.author: wdg-dev-content ms.date: 06/19/2017 ms.topic: article
+title: Umbrales, métodos y plazos de pago ms.author: wdg-dev-content ms.date: 06/19/2017 ms.topic: article